-Note (1): The negative amount resulted from re-measured compensation expense based on the then-current fair value of the awards on each reporting date as well as a true-up of share-based compensation expense for forfeited share options and restricted share units for Sogou and Changyou share-based awards.
+Note (1): The negative amount represented re-measured compensation expense based on the then-current fair value of the awards on the reporting date, as well as reversals of share-based compensation expense for awards that were forfeited due to termination of employment prior to vesting.
+The difference for the three months ended March 31, 2017 compared to the corresponding period of 2016 was mainly due to differences in the fair values of certain awards as of the respective reporting dates, as well as reversals of share-based compensation expense for awards that were forfeited due to termination of employment prior to vesting.

-Note (2): Compensation expense for Sogou share-based awards also includes compensation expense for Tencent restricted share units that Tencent had granted to employees who transferred to Sogou with the Soso search-related businesses.
+Note (2): Compensation expense for Sogou share-based awards also includes compensation expense for Tencent restricted share units that Tencent had granted to employees who transferred to Sogou with the Soso search-related businesses and compensation expense of \$4.0 million in connection with Sogou's repurchase of Sogou Class A Ordinary Shares from the former President and Chief Financial Officer of the Sohu Group.

-There was no capitalized share-based compensation expense for the three and nine months ended September 30, 2015 and 2016.
+There was no capitalized share-based compensation expense for the three months ended March 31, 2017 and 2016.